Program length: 1 semester (3-4 months)

 Complete the following steps to apply:

-- Create an account to begin the Application for Admission.
+- Create an account to begin the online Application for Admission.
 Select the following when creating an account:

 - School of Study - Office of Non-Clinical Education Programs

 Additional required items